Diversity, equity and inclusion

 - More than 400 local contacts to support the employees concerned on a daily basis: Local disability representatives, occupational physicians, social assistants, HR managers, etc.

-At the end of 2021, Societe Generale employed 2,597 employees with disabilities, mainly in France, the Czech Republic, and Russia, accounting for 2% of the overall workforce.
+At the end of 2022, Societe Generale employed 2,590 employees with disabilities, mainly in France, the Czech Republic, and India, accounting for 2,2% of the overall workforce.

 Promoting employee diversity that reflects our customers and our societies